Prof. Isaiah I.C. Wakindiki

 Profile

-He is an accomplished scholar with a proven track record evidenced by over eight-two(82) publications in high impact refereed journals, books and proceedings.
-He has successfully supervised over forty-two (42) postgraduate students at both Masters and PhD levels and examined many thesis and research projects.
+He is an accomplished scholar with more than 100 publications in refereed journals and books; and has successfully supervised over 50 postgraduate students at both Masters and PhD levels.

-Our VC & CEO is a member of Soil Science Society of South Africa, South African Council for Natural Scientific Professions and Resource person at the Kenya National Qualifications Authority.
-He is Professor Extraordinaire at the University of South Africa and the former Chairman, University Council at Jaramogi Oginga Odinga University of Science & Technology (JOOUST).
+He is a member of the Soil Science Society of South Africa, the South African Council for Natural Scientific Professions, a Professor Extraordinaire at the University of South Africa (UNISA) and a member of the Kenya Network of Entrepreneurial Institutions Leaders (KNEIL).

 Selected Publications: Books, Refereed publications & Non Refereed publications